Acceptance!

 And after spending 4 years in love with blue…

-But we were of course, in a global pandemic and everyone was terrified.
+But we were, of course, in a global pandemic and everyone was terrified.
 On May 5 I replied to a friend’s email:

 I understand your worries about how these times will imprint on our children, if they will be scared of people, if they will worry about hugs.
 But here, in these “unprecedented times” I feel it's different.
 Here Love is also an option.
 The kids are home with family.
 The stories, information and experience of closeness and care, of empathic concern and compassion, and of a worldwide suffering and help, will not be lost on them.
 Kids are more and more anxious nowadays and this has caused many to actually relax… because they are home with loved ones.
 It is always a choice for us—to let Fear lead the way or Love.
 We can teach the kids that to let care win is also an option, to care for ourselves and the community.
 I have been hearing a lot about the panic.
 I have also felt great when I find these stories and experiences.
 I feel there is much hope.
 But yes, Fear lies just below the surface...

 And then I had shared my artwork for that week with him, saying: I just finished a painting related to the Root Chakra, one of the seven energy fields in yoga.
 The color is red, and the Sanskrit syllable is LAM.
-As I had picked Acceptance for this week, so looked it up as well.
+As I had picked Acceptance as my word for this week, I looked it up as well.
 It was connected to the Heart Chakra, the color was green, the syllable was YAM.
 “Self-Acceptance is at the core of our desire to be the best person that we were meant to be,” the website said.

 I made a delicious green color.
 Then I tore, rolled and bunched up the tape from my red painting and applied it all to the bottom of the paper.
 I painted the bumpy area green.
 The rest I painted an even gorgeous green, like my freshly mowed lawn, lush with the spring rain.
 We had let it grow wild for the last 6 weeks!